aaronamran/MCSI-Remote-Cybersecurity-Internship/README.md

 ### Disclaimer:
 This GitHub repository is purely intended to store important lessons learned throughout the remote internship programme as a personal reference for future usage.
-It is purposely left incomplete and not meant in anyway to be used for plagiarism purposes or as a walkthrough to complete similar activities.
+It is intentionally left incomplete and is not intended to be used for plagiarism or as a walkthrough for completing similar tasks.